My Biggest Inspiration in Business (and What Founders Forget Today)

 He was looking for undervalued assets — businesses with exceptional economics.

-And what he found in Mrs. B’s furniture store stunned him.
-It became the basis for several timeless Warren Buffett founder lessons.
+And what he found in Mrs. B’s Nebraska Furniture Mart store stunned him.
+The Nebraska Furniture Mart story became the basis for several timeless Warren Buffett founder lessons and demonstrated the power of long-term business thinking in action.

 1. A Cost Structure No Competitor Could Touch